rails/rails/guides/source/contributing_to_ruby_on_rails.md

 This guide covers ways in which _you_ can become a part of the ongoing development of Ruby on Rails.
 After reading it, you should be familiar with:

-* Using GitHub to report issues
+* Using GitHub to report issues.
-* Cloning master and running the test suite
+* Cloning master and running the test suite.
-* Helping to resolve existing issues
+* Helping to resolve existing issues.
-* Contributing to the Ruby on Rails documentation
+* Contributing to the Ruby on Rails documentation.
-* Contributing to the Ruby on Rails code
+* Contributing to the Ruby on Rails code.

 Ruby on Rails is not "someone else's framework."
 Over the years, hundreds of people have contributed to Ruby on Rails ranging from a single character to massive architectural changes or significant documentation — all with the goal of making Ruby on Rails better for everyone.
 Even if you don't feel up to writing code or documentation yet, there are a variety of other ways that you can contribute, from reporting issues to testing patches.